CallumBoase/knack-api-helper/README.md

 }
 ```
 ### .remoteLogin()
-Standalone method for remote login to a Knack app
+Standalone method for [remote login](https://docs.knack.com/docs/remote-user-logins) to a Knack app.

-Returns the full request object (session), rather than just the token.
+Returns the full request object (data for the [remote login]Knack user session(https://docs.knack.com/docs/remote-user-logins)), rather than just the token.

 Does **NOT** add the user token to your knackAPI object.